cincanproject/tools/CONTRIBUTING.md

 In ideal case, value change of `tool_version` and `TOOL_SHA256` is enough to upgrade version.
 However, later versions might bring new dependencies or break something, so that is not always the case.

 The source in Dockerfile and the placement of `TOOL_VERSION` variable in there defines the format of the version value.
+It should be same, as described in the source.

 Once image builds in this way and tests pass (`pytest <tool_name>`), we are ready to merge!
 If this specific tool is offering version check by CLI, it is also good idea to confirm that it really has been updated.